Designing a Workplace Reuse System

 Challenge

-Create a reuse service
+Create a reuse service that fit seamlessly into existing business workflows

 Research